Workforce Health & Safety

 Our Approach to Workforce Health And Safety

-The welfare of our employees, customers, contractors, and the communities in which we operate is our number one priority.
+The welfare of our employees, customers, contractors, and communities is our number one priority.
 Milestone is committed to driving a safety culture that empowers employees and contractors to act as needed to work safely and to stop the job if conditions are deemed unsafe.
 We strive every day to be incident-free and to achieve our goal of ZERO recordable incidents.
-During 2020 we met our goal, yet we remain diligent in our efforts to maintain our industry-leading safety culture.
+We have a consistent record of meeting this goal for both 202010 and 2021, and we remain diligent in our efforts to maintain our industry-leading safety culture.

 Our commitment to safety is reflected in our outstanding safety record:

 We believe there is a safe way to perform every job and that effective teamwork and communication are the key to preventing injury.
 Each member of our team plays a vital role in creating a safe working environment.
 We ensure every new employee thoroughly understands our safety policies and procedures from day one by requiring participation and completion of our mandatory safety orientation training and our Short Service Employee (SSE) program.

 We ensure our employees are up to date on safety matters by holding weekly, monthly, and quarterly safety meetings and training sessions that brief our personnel on safety alerts, changes in policies and procedures, best practices, and key areas for improvement.
 Our weekly meetings are known as “Toolbox Talks” and they are utilized to communicate safety topics or general information regarding operations at a facility.
 On average, our operations personnel receive approximately 20 hours of safety education and training each year.
 Contractors and visitors receive a facility orientation that highlights the operation, task-specific hazards, and general hazards associated with the facility.